Immigrant InvestImmigrant Invest

-Over the past decade, EU countries have collectively garnered approximately 25 billion euros in foreign direct investment through residency-by-investment programs.
+Over the past decade, EU countries have collectively garnered approximately 25 billion euros in foreign direct investment through residence-by-investment programmes.

 With an EU residence permit, investors are able to travel to the Schengen countries visa-free, establish a business, and, in some cases, receive tax benefits.